gregarcara/resume/resume.md

 2021-2022
 :   *Software Developer/Contractor for [Senior Place](https://www.seniorplace.io/)* (Remote)

-    Worked on all aspects of a web application for managing assisted living placements.
+    Worked on all aspects of a multi-tenant web application for managing assisted living placements.

     * Front-end React web interface
     * Typescript Restful back-end (and converting to GraphQL)